switchupcb/dbgo/README.md

 ## Why don't you use other database frameworks?

-`dbgo` gives you the option to use domain models as a source of truth for optimized code, while other database frameworks generate unoptimized code based on the database as a source of truth.
+`dbgo` lets you use domain models as a source of truth for optimized code, while other database frameworks generate unoptimized code based on the database as a source of truth.

 **Here is an example of the difference between `dbgo` and other frameworks.**